Camargue boating holidays

 Overview

-Ease the boat into the canal and relax as you let the charm of a Camargue boating vacation recharge and rejuvenate you.
+Ease the boat into the canal and relax as you let the charm of a Camargue boating holiday recharge and rejuvenate you.
 Sip a cool cocktail at the resort beach of Palavas-les-Flots, and plunge into the Mediterranean for a refreshing swim.
 Feel invigorated as you climb the ramparts of the medieval city of Aigues-Mortes to check out splendid views!

 Top highlights: